swiftui-library/action-button/README.md

     }
 }
 ```
 In our example, we use a delay to simply change the state variable `actionButtonState`.
-The view responds accordingly. k
+The view responds accordingly.

 ## Configuration